arossbell/ubuntu-fips-enable/README.md

 # Python Script to Enable FIPS on Ubuntu

+**This repository has been archived.
+Please use the [new official UA tool method](https://ubuntu.com/security/certifications/docs/fips) instead.**

 This script does the common installation of FIPS on Ubuntu.

 `script.py -u <LAUNCHPAD ID> -p <FIPS PPA PASSWORD>`